akhilesh1566/Website-Chatbot/README.md

 Create a .env file in the root directory and add your OpenAI API key:

 OPENAI_API_KEY="sk-..."
+for running the app after installing dependencies node server.js

 Running the Application
 1. In Development Mode (with Nodemon)
 This will run the server on http://localhost:3000 and automatically restart on file changes.